alexbfree/thesis/src/chapter-7.md

 (ii) to acquire _information about oneself_, so that one might gain insights into one's own behaviour and gain personal benefits from those insights or them to make changes in one's life.
 This is *Life Information Utilisation (LIU)*.

 The two distinct processes that individuals might go through in pursuit of these purposes are exemplified in Figure 29.
 PDEC is a process of holding organisations to account over and managing _what happens to personal data_, often regardless of what it means, whereas LIU is more concerned with _what the data means_, regardless of where it is stored and how it is used[^14].
+The two purposes of HDR are further detailed in [@bowyer2021].

 [INSERT DIAGRAM - Figure 29]